 As the global economy booms, this places an increased demand on the hospitality industry.
 To keep up with that demand and ensure the smooth running of all operations, there is a need for a continuous influx of employees into the industry to fill a wealth of jobs ranging from housekeepers and waiters to CEOs.

-But because the level of diversity of roles within hospitality is so wide, there is no one specific recruitment strategy to cover hiring of all the employees that are needed to keep the hospitality sector functioning.
+But because the level of diversity of roles within the industry is so wide, there is no one specific hospitality recruiting strategy to cover hiring of all the employees that are needed to keep the hospitality sector functioning.

 What does this mean for you as a recruiter?